 We’re going to talk about what kinds of products are available out there, what are the differences between the different products and I’m going to throw in my own comments and opinions.
 It seems to be a really popular topic when I go out and do live seminars.
 Like at the International Builders Show, I get a lot of questions about “Which version should I get?”
 “What are the differences?” and so on.
 We’ll also briefly touch on some of the Intuit “add-ins” and some third-party “add-ins”.
 Not specific ones but general concepts.
 Talk about what’s out there and what you might want to be thinking about.

 So, I’m going to go through what’s available, and I’m going to throw in some comments as we move through this.
-The pricing that you’ll see here (in the hand-out) is as of September 2010 for version 2010 as shown on the Intuit website.
+The pricing that you’ll see here (in the hand-out) is as of September 2010 for version 2010, as shown on the Intuit website.
 We are anticipating, within the next two weeks, [that] 2011 is going to be on the shelves.
 They’re just beginning to distribute to the ProAdvisors our versions.
 So 2011?
 I honestly haven’t even been able to download mine.
-I saw it come in actually late last night and I’m really anxious to take a look at it.
-I’ve read a few things about what’s coming, but I’m going to wait to report to you on that, in maybe one of our live coaching sessions, once it’s actually out and I’ve had a chance to look at it myself.
+I saw it come in actually late last night, and I’m really anxious to take a look at it.
+I’ve read a few things about what’s coming, but I’m going to wait to report to you on that in maybe one of our live coaching sessions once it’s actually out and I’ve had a chance to look at it myself.

-QuickBooks Pro runs, right now, online $160.
-You can find it in other places ‘on special’ for less, so if you keep your eyes open you can find it for that – for a single user.
+QuickBooks Pro runs right now online for $160.
+You can find it in other places ‘on special’ for less, so if you keep your eyes open, you can find it for that – for a single user.
 This package can handle all your job costing functions.
 We used this for years – and created very effective job costing – before the Premier Contractor’s version became available and the Premier Manufacturing version became available.
 There are certain reports that aren’t quite as easily accessible and we’ll talk about Premier in a moment,… and there are some inventory limitations if you’re a manufacturing company.
 So for instance there are no ‘assemblies’ available, so it’s not suitable for different manufacturing applications.
 But in construction, this is a great value.

 But you don’t have all the bells and whistles, OK, and the cost of the software isn’t all that much, so I would recommend – if you can handle the additional cost – to move up to the Premier level.
 And here are the different industries that it covers [see screen].
 I copied the additional features [for Premier] off of the web, and they’re talking about here ‘one-click business reports’.
-So let me go over here and I’ll show you in QuickBooks.
+So let me go over here, and I’ll show you in QuickBooks.

-If we go into reports (and I’m working in Enterprise right now, but the reports are going to be pretty much the same) to ‘industry specific’; if we go look at contractor reports there’s a whole series of reports that are geared towards contractors.
+If we go into reports (and I’m working in Enterprise right now, but the reports are going to be pretty much the same) to ‘industry specific’; if we go look at contractor reports, there’s a whole series of reports that are geared towards contractors.
 Now some of these are available in Pro but a few of these are only available in Premier or Enterprise.
-So you’ll see (because I’m in the Accountant’s Edition, I get to use all of these), but if you pick up your package and install the Contractor Edition or the Manufacturing Edition, these are going to be the industry-specific reports that you see.
+So you’ll see (because I’m in the Accountant’s Edition, I get to use all of these), but if you pick up your package and install the Contractor Edition or the Manufacturing Edition, these will be the industry-specific reports that you see.
 Of course, they’ve got professional services and retail and non-profit, so if you install the contractor’s edition…